Thread parallelism

 Goal

-In this session, we are going to benchmark thread parallelism.
+In this session, we are going to benchmark thread parallelism, as we should not make claims about performance without measurements [CppCore Per.6].

 flowchart TD user[User] benchmark_script[Benchmark script] slurm_script[Slurm script] r_script[R script] julia_script[Julia script] matlab_script[MATLAB script] user --> |Account, language| benchmark_script benchmark_script --> |Account, language, number of cores| slurm_script slurm_script --> julia_script slurm_script --> matlab_script slurm_script --> r_script